 INTERVENTIONS ARE UNNECESSARY3

 Prostate cancer represents the highest number of new cases diagnosed among all cancers annually and is the second leading cause of cancer deaths in the United States1.
-Bladder cancer has the highest recurrence rate of all cancers, making it the most expensive cancer to treat2.
+Bladder cancer has the highest recurrence rate of all cancers, making it an extremely expensive cancer to treat2.
 To date, no effective, accurate and non-invasive tests have been developed for the early detection and monitoring of urological cancers.

-Cancer can be deadly and at times elusive, so early detection can mean the difference between life and death.
+Cancer can be deadly and at times elusive, so early detection may mean the difference between life and death.

 Unlike other cancers, most prostate cancers are indolent and are unlikely to ever need treatment, and only a relatively small number of prostate cancer patients have aggressive disease that requires treatment.